Goddess Kali

 Source

-About the work
+About the Work

 The Hindu goddess Kali is one embodiment of shakti, divine feminine power.
 She is an aspect of Parvati, who in turn is consort to Shiva.
-Kali is both bloodthirsty and fertile, pictured here as a beautiful, terrifying young woman with flowing hair.
+Kali is both bloodthirsty and fertile pictured here as a beautiful, terrifying young woman with flowing hair.
 She wears a necklace of the heads of her victims and wields a bloody sword.
 She treads atop the corpse of Shivan.
 This print highlights the rise of lithography as a relatively inexpensive technology that enabled the development of mass visual culture in India.
-This print is from Kolkata in current-day West Bengal.
+The print is from Kolkata in current-day West Bengal.
 In 19th century Kolkata, a vibrant press helped cultivate anti-British resistance.
 Images like this combined the importance of goddess worship in Bengal with incipient nationalism.

 Work details